kacollins/kacollins/README.md

 * 3+ years working with clients as a software engineer and database consultant
 * Thousands of hours teaching, organizing, and mentoring in the community

+Personality:
-* MBTI: ISTJ
+* MBTI - ISTJ
-* DISC: Precisionist CS
+* DISC - Precisionist CS
-* Enneagram: Type 1
+* Enneagram - Type 1